shubhagore/openlanePDworkshop/README.md

 The picorv32a will have 3 files,
 * **src file:** RTL will be present and sdc file
-* **config.tcl:** bypasses any configs already done into openLANE., i.e, many of the switches already have a default value.
+* **config.tcl:** bypasses any configs already done into openLANE., i.e, many of the switches already have a default value. **config.tcl** will have the highest **priority**.
 The below image shows the config.tcl deatils